List of prime ministers of Canada by date of death

 This is a complete list of Canadian prime ministers by date of death.

 John A. Macdonald and John Thompson were the only prime ministers to die in office.
-Three prime ministers have died outside of Canada, all in the United Kingdom.
-Richard Bennett is the only prime minister to die and be buried outside of Canada.
+Four prime ministers have died outside of Canada; three in the United Kingdom and one in the United States.
+Richard Bennett is the only prime minister to be buried outside of Canada.